Rethinking the Goal System

 Because they will continue to be served by the first seller who served them, who would be exercising their right to act by seniority, even without having reached the goals.

-And the following representative, who managed, we suppose, to add 5 more customers to the company's customer base but, in the same way, did not manage to reach the general goals of the sector?
-In the same way, they will continue to have the right to act, by seniority, in these five customers that they managed to bring to the company's customer base.
+And the following representative, who managed, we suppose, to add 5 more customers to the company's customer portfolio but, in the same way, could not reach the general goals of the sector?
+In the same way, they will continue to have the right to act, by seniority, in these five customers that they managed to bring to the company's customer portfolio.
 As long as they can maintain the minimum flow of sales.

 It is the end of abrupt movements.
 Of straight cuts.
-Without losing a penny of sales.
+Without losing a single cent of sale.
 Everyone wins.

 And the new representative?
-Does he have advantages in this system?
+Does this system have advantages for them?

 Let's see!